Technologicat/unpythonic/README.md

 print(s)  # 45
 ```

-In `@looped`, the function name of the loop body is the name of the final result, like in `@now`.
+In `@looped`, the function name of the loop body is the name of the final result, like in `@call`.
 The final result of the loop is just returned normally.

 The first parameter of the loop body is the magic parameter ``loop``.
 It is *self-ish*, representing a jump back to the loop body itself, starting a new iteration.
 Just like Python's ``self``, ``loop`` can have any name; it is passed positionally.